ostdotcom/website-docupony/platform/docs/server_sdk_setup/java.md

 ---
-id: php
+id: java
-title: PHP SDK Quickstart Guide
+title: Java SDK Quickstart Guide
-sidebar_label: PHP
+sidebar_label: Java
 ---

 ## Introduction
-The PHP SDK is a PHP wrapper for the [OST Platform API](/platform/docs/api).
-This Quick Start Guide will show you how to use the PHP SDK.
+The Java SDK is a Java wrapper for the [OST Platform API](/platform/docs/api).
+This Quick Start Guide will show you how to use the Java SDK.

-You can also view the source code on [Github](https://github.com/ostdotcom/ost-sdk-php/tree/release-2.0)
+You can also view the source code on [Github](https://github.com/ostdotcom/ost-sdk-java/tree/release-2.0)

 ## 1. Create Token On OST Platform
 Sign up on [platform.ost.com](https://platform.ost.com) to create an account.
 Follow the [create token guide](/platform/docs/guides/create_token/) to complete the token setup.